JoeyWesselman/JoeyWesselman/README.md

 # 💫 About Me:
-Currently a second-year Mechanical Engineering Student at Saddleback College.
+Currently a Third-year Mechanical Engineering Student at University of California Irvine.

 ## 🌐 Socials: